encyclopedia-of-code/tiny-graphics-js/README.md

 Currently, the main limitations of tiny-graphics-js to be aware of are:

 - Compared to crowd-sourced frameworks like three.js, not as many examples exist yet of how to make various graphics effects.
-Not all tiny-graphics-js demos are updated/available (such as for ray tracing).
+Not all tiny-graphics-js demos are updated or in the latest build (such as for ray tracing).
 - Parts of tiny-graphics are inspired by React, a popular JavaScript framework.
 Both feature a tree of `Component` objects that design a document.
 In tiny-graphics the `Component` tree nodes also do double duty for 3D graphics creation, which is extremely powerful.
 However, unlike React, tiny-graphics is not intended for creating high-performance all-purpose